What the problems with hemp products & drug tests may mean for your case

 Labs do not have the right equipment or personnel to accurately differentiate between hemp and weed.
 In other words, the new CBD laws in Texas are causing chaos — chaos that may benefit your case.
 Thiessen Law Firm is Houston’s go-to DWI defense team and home of certified Lawyer-Scientist Mark Thiessen.
 We’re always watching out for the latest on CBD laws and more.

 Let us fight for you.
-We get results for our clients in cases where others may struggle: drug possession attorneys, Houston intoxication manslaughter lawyers, and more.
+We get results for our clients in cases where others may struggle: Houston attorney for drug charges, Houston intoxication manslaughter lawyers, and more.
 For more information, give the attorneys at Thiessen Law Firm a call at 713-864-9000, request a consultation online, or follow us on Facebook today.

 - Can you Sue an Insurance Company for Bad Faith?